-With a well-designed infrastructure, implementation of new functionality can be localized.
+>>HEREWith a well-designed infrastructure, implementation of new functionality can be localized.
 In the case of particle collisions, all modifications are within the particle_system.js file in the src/engine/components folder.

 Edit particle_system.js to define and initialize temporary local variables for resolving collisions with RigidShape objects.
 The mCircleCollider object will be used to represent individual particles in collisions.